AI-Hypercomputer/gpu-recipes/inference/a3ultra/disaggregated-serving/dynamo/README.md

 ```

-Then we can send a request with some sample data like this
+Then we can send a request with some sample data like this for a single node scenario:

 ```bash
 kubectl exec -it -n ${NAMESPACE} deployment/$USER-dynamo-single-node-serving-frontend  -- \